A configuration space for equivariant connective K-homology: The configuration space

-Let us recall (\cite{segal1977}) that in the non-equivariant case to describe the connective K-homology for a finite CW-complex $X$ we consider the configuration space of finite subsets of $X$ where each point is labeled by an element of $BU$, the infinite grassmanian of $\C^\infty$.
-Then it would be natural to describe the equivariant K-homology of a $G$-CW-complex $X$ as the configuration space of points in $X$ when the labels are elements of $BU_G$ with the appropriate equivariant conditions.
-This section is devoted to prove the previous statement.
+Let us recall from Section \ref{section0} that in the non-equivariant case, the connective K-homology groups of a finite based CW-complex $(X,x_0)$ are naturally isomorphic to the homotopy groups of the configuration space $\c(X)$ of finite subsets of $X-\{x_0\}$, where each point is labelled by an element of the infinite Grassmannian of $\C^\infty$.
+It would be natural to describe the equivariant K-homology of a finite based $G$-CW-complex $(X,x_0)$ as the equivariant homotopy groups of a configuration space $\c(X,x_0,G)$ whose elements are finite subsets of $X-\{x_0\}$ and the labels are elements of an appropriate equivariant analogue to the infinite Grassmannian.
+In this section, we construct an equivariant analogue of $\c(X)$ and prove that its equivariant homotopy groups form a $G$-homology theory.

-\begin{defin}Given a compact Lie group $G$ and $X$ a based $G$-connected $G$-CW-complex.
-Let $\c(X;G)$ be the \textit{$G$-space of configurations of complex vector spaces (or simply the configuration space when the context is clear)}. with the compact open topolo\-gy, Notice that * refers to *-homomorphism. \end{defin} \begin{rem}{\rm Although $\c(X;G)$ is a space of operators in analogy with \cite{segal1977} we can describe it as the $G$-space of finite subsets of $X$, where each element is labeled by a mutually orthogonal finite dimensional subspace in $Gr(\hu_G)$.
-This is the reason to call $\c(X;G)$ a configuration space.}